-Utilities, demand response program participants, and society as a whole may receive qualitative non-energy or non-monetary benefits or costs from customer participation in DR programs.
+Utilities, demand response program participants, and society as a whole may receive non-energy or non-monetary benefits or costs from customer participation in DR programs.
 There may also be non-energy or non-monetary costs, which can be included in this category as a decrement, or negative benefit, in any calculations.
-Qualitative non-energy benefits (NEBs) or costs and non-monetary benefits or costs discussed can include the following:
+These benefits, by their nature, are difficult – if not impossible – to quantify.
+However, a considerable amount of work has been done to quantify some of these benefits for low income energy efficiency programs.
+This work can be used as a starting point for understanding the non-energy benefits of DR. Non-energy benefits (NEBs) or costs and non-monetary benefits or costs can include the following:

+Non-energy benefits (NEBs) are usually divided into three categories:

-Social non-energy benefits or costs,
+Social non-energy benefits or costs, such as environmental benefits (in addition to the avoided GHG cost included in the avoided cost calculator), job creation benefits, and health benefits.

-Utility non-energy benefits or costs, and
+Utility non-energy benefits or costs such as fewer customer calls and improved customer relations.

-Participant non-energy benefits or costs.
+Participant non-energy benefits or costs, such as “feeling green,” being good citizens by helping to prevent outages, improved ability to manage energy use, and having a better public image (for commercial enterprises).

+Social NEBs include “environmental benefits,” which in the 2010 Protocols were listed as a separate category of benefits.
+Social NEBs can be included as benefits in the calculation of the TRC test.
+They may not be included in the PAC, RIM, or Participant Test.

+Criteria emission pollutant-related costs that can be avoided by DR programs are already reflected in estimates of the generation capacity costs avoided by that DR program, to the extent that pollutant limits are required by current environmental regulation.
+However, environmental regulations are enacted to limit pollutants, not to limit the abatement of pollutants.
+There are residual benefits of avoiding criteria pollutants above and beyond the level of existing environmental regulation.

 LSEs are required to provide a qualitative analysis of non-energy and non-monetary benefits or costs in the workpapers associated with the DR Cost-Effectiveness Report even if they believe that these benefits or costs do not apply to their DR programs.
-However, if an LSE does not believe a qualitative effect exists, it must explain the reasoning or analysis supporting that conclusion.
+LSEs should include numeric values for these inputs if and when it is possible to estimate quantitative values for any one of them for a specific DR program.
+If an LSE does not believe a qualitative effect exists, it must explain the analysis supporting that conclusion.

-Qualitative Social NEBs or costs include several environmental impacts that might be avoided depending on the source of the energy avoided and whether capacity is avoided.
+Social NEBs or costs include several environmental impacts that might be avoided depending on the source of the energy avoided and whether capacity is avoided.
 Environmental impacts might also be avoided depending on specific type(s) of capacity – generation, transmission, or distribution – that the DR program is expected to defer or avoid.

 These impacts include:

-Job Creation Benefits or Costs.
-For supply-side DR, the job creation benefits would be those over and above the job creation benefits of a combustion turbine.
-For load-modifying DR, if it has no capacity value it would be over the non-participating customers’ spending if not paying for DR or the job creation benefits over and above job creation benefits of constructing distribution and transmission upgrades.
+Job Creation Benefits or Costs for DR can be those over and above the job creation benefits of a combustion turbine or constructing distribution and transmission upgrades.

 Environmental Benefits or Costs (in addition to the avoided GHG cost embedded in the energy price and criteria pollutant costs included in the generation cost).

-decreased health care costs associated with lower emission levels, especially decreased air pollution assuming the avoided energy would be produced in the local area,
+decreased health care costs associated with lower emission levels, especially decreased air pollution,

-additional GHG mitigation benefits (over and above the avoided GHG costs embedded in the energy price),
+additional GHG mitigation benefits

 environmental justice improvements, particularly for supplying electricity in urban areas,